 Batteries should not be disposed of in general household waste.
-Observe the local waste disposal regulations, details of which can be obtained from your local authority.
+Observe the local waste disposal regulations, details of which can be obtained from your local authority or the dealer you purchased the product from.

 All electrical and electronic equipment must be disposed of separately from general household waste using the sites designated by local authorities.